 The Agency uses a model to analyze the utilization of emergency departments (ED) based on the New York University ED algorithm.
-The model is setup to process data generating comparable results across the fee for service recipients and managed care enrollees.
-The reports include a volumetric with morbidity scoring (MedRx), utilization per member per month per 1000, and distribution by reporting ED utilization category on a statewide (FFS and Managed Care), demonstration, non-demonstration and per plan basis.
+The model is setup to process data generating comparable results across the FFS recipients and managed care enrollees.
+The reports include a volumetric with morbidity scoring (MedRx), utilization per member per month per 1,000 and distribution by reporting ED utilization category on a statewide (FFS & Managed Care), reform, non-reform and per plan basis.
 Portions of the report are designed to produce a county comparison based on managed care eligible recipient utilization or report according to plan member utilization.
-Currently, the model is being updated to support the latest version 2.0 provided by New York University.
+The model is being updated to support the latest version 2.0 provided by NYU.

-The ED algorithm developed by New York University is used to identify conditions for which an emergency department visit may have been avoided, either through earlier primary care intervention or through access to non-emergency department care settings.
+The algorithm developed by NYU is used to identify conditions for which an ED visit may have been avoided, either through earlier primary care intervention or through access to non-emergency department care settings.